daihuaye/ngTetris/README.md

 Feature
 ===========
-1. Colorful and beatiful UI design
+1. Colorful and beatiful UI
-2. Ghost Piece available
+2. Ghost piece support
-3. Able to hard drop and soft drop
+3. Able to do hard drop and soft drop
-4. Five different level of custom speed control
+4. Five different levels of customable speed control
-5. Let you design your own custom piece
+5. Let you design your own custom piece and use it in the game
-6. Able to save your game anytime
+6. Able to save your game in anytime
 7. Able to restore your previous saved record
-8. Mobile friendly UI
+8. Responsive UI design for Desktop and mobile
-9. Able to play in your mobile device.
+9. Able to play in your mobile device. ~Wow~
 10. Build from the one of best AngularJS practices, thanks for [johnpapa](https://github.com/johnpapa/angularjs-styleguide)
 11. Use one of most comperhance AngularJS boilerplates, really need to thank: [ngbp](https://github.com/ngbp/ngbp)